-Once listed as critically endangered, black rhino populations in Namibia have increased dramatically thanks to a conservation partnership between local communities and eco-tourism efforts.
-Our Grootberg Conservancy has been recognised by the Ministry of Environment and Tourism as a rhino custodian, and huge endeavours to protect this highly poached species continue.
+Formerly classified as critically endangered, the resurgence of black rhino populations in Namibia is a testament to the success of a conservation alliance between local communities and eco-tourism initiatives.
+Our Grootberg Conservancy has received acclaim from the Ministry of Environment and Tourism for its role as a rhino custodian, demonstrating extensive efforts to safeguard this highly poached species.

-This excursion is a combination of walking and driving amidst the cliffs and the volcanic basalt ridges of the Damaraland Region.
-At lunchtime we stop near the springs and enjoy refreshments.
-This almost full-day activity of driving on bumpy roads and walking in rocky terrain is not for the faint-hearted.
-Rhino sightings are not guaranteed.
+This excursion blends walking and driving through the rocky terrain, meandering amid the cliffs and volcanic basalt ridges of the Damaraland Region.
+A stop near the springs for refreshments is included around lunchtime.
+Please note, this almost full-day venture, combining bumpy road travel and rocky terrain exploration, is more suited for the adventurous, and sightings of rhinos are not guaranteed.